lcheng61/elgg_webservice/README.md

 	http://elgg-$yournamespace.rhcloud.com

-When the installation asks you for your data directory, use the same information as for the Elgg installation which should look something like this:
+When the installation asks you for your data directory, use the value of the environment variable $OPENSHIFT_DATA_DIR

-	/var/lib/stickshift/$uuid/elgg/runtime/repo/php/

-Remove the /runtime/repo/php and add data so it looks like:

-	/var/lib/stickshift/$uuid/elgg/data